Spanish Mastiff Livestock Guardian Dogs

-Although a heavy breed (in both weight and appearance), its movement should be flexible.
+Although a heavy breed (in both weight and appearance), its movement should be agile and

-They do seem to be more a more active dog then many of the other giant breeds and should
+athletic.
+They are a much more active dog then many of the other giant breeds and

-Their temperament should be calm and unruffled, never timid or overly aggressive.
+Their temperament should be calm and stable, never timid or overly aggressive.
 Their use throughout their history bears this out.
 Shepherds in Spain would not have been able to use an

 D litter puppies at 7 weeks old

 | Dover with Valentine the goat |

 Minimum Height is is 29 inches for females & 31 inches for males

 There is no height maximum but function must not be lost.
 Preference is given

 to dogs of larger size but length must be in proportion.